patrick-kidger/mkposters/README.md

 where `admonition_type` is any of [these](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types) types, e.g. `info`, `tip`, etc.

+### Custom (S)CSS styling

+If you want to style your poster in a custom way, then you can include a `style.css` or `style.scss` file in your poster directory.

 #### HTML

 The Markdown format allows you use arbitrary HTML inside of it.